 *If your dog is not social and instead fearful of new situations, dogs, or people, please contact a dog trainer to help boost their confidence.

-Ultimately, the most important thing to remember when you are in the throws of adolescence is that this too shall pass!
+Ultimately, the most important thing to remember when you are in the throes of adolescence is that this too shall pass!
 This time is a wonderful opportunity to enroll your adolescent pup in a dog training course to save your sanity and to set them up for success.
-At Tully’s Training, we provide group obedience classes at your nearest Healthy Spot and in home, private training programs.
+At Spoiled Good Dog, we provide group obedience classes at your nearest Healthy Spot and in-home, private training programs.